What we do in Ngoli

 Amazingly the local town, Kasama, has a science equipment store, complete with gold leaf electroscopes.

 NGOLI Mother and Baby Ward Project

 Ngoli has a part-completed mother and baby ward.
-Mothers currently have nowhere to rest after giving birth and consequently have to return home a few short hours after giving birth.
+Mothers currently have nowhere to rest after giving birth and consequently have to return home, often on the back of a bicycle, a few short hours after giving birth.